IavnFGV/relay-hw-655/README.md

   on Ping#192.168.0.171#reachable=false DO backlog; var1 3; add2 1  ENDON
   on var1#state=3 do backlog; var5 0; var2 10; var1 0; var4 0; rule3 0; rule2 1 ENDON
   ```
-6. to enble sending telegram notification  please run this
+6. to enable sending telegram notification  please run this
   ```
   tmstate 1
   ```